 Here are a few tips to extend your resources:

-Your dirty dish water can be dispersed as long as you are well away from water sources.
-Don’t dump it in the same place all the time as flys will become a problem.
+- Your dirty dish water can be dispersed as long as you are well away from water sources.
+Don’t dump it in the same place all the time as flies will become a problem.
 Some folks use their dish water for flushing purposes.